 Rewired for Life

-For the first time in the Philadelphia region, patients who suffer from essential tremor (ET) will have access to a MR-guided focused ultrasound treatment at Pennsylvania Hospital.
+For the first time in the Philadelphia region, patients who suffer from tremors, essential tremor (ET) and Parkinson's Disease tremors have access to treat these tremors with MR-guided focused ultrasound at Pennsylvania Hospital.

 Sign-Up For Focused Ultrasound Updates